 N. ceranae has been found in honey and pollen.
 Recent research has shown that N. ceranae spores lose viability when they are subjected freezing and chilling.

 Laboratory diagnosis of nosema

-Details on the collection and submission of samples for laboratory diagnosis of nosema are available in the Agricultural Note AG 1249 Samples for laboratory diagnosis of bee diseases.
+Details on the collection and submission of samples for laboratory diagnosis of nosema can be found at Samples for laboratory diagnosis of bee diseases.